TonDSchul/NeuroMod-Electrophysiological-Data-Analysis-User-Interface/README.md

 <img src="Modules/MISC/Images/Example_Image_5.jpg" align="right" width="25%" />

-In order to get started after opening the user interface for the first time, you can load an example dataset to explore all functionalities this toolbox provides.
+In order to get started after opening the user interface for the first time, you can load an example dataset to explore all functionalities this toolbox provides and get used to it.
 The first thing you always have to do is to either extract data from a recording or to load data you previously saved with the toolbox.
 To extract data from any dataset in one of the supported data formats select the "Load Raw Recordings" option and click on the "RUN" button on the left side in the "Manage Dataset" module.
-Example Datasets are saved in the corresponding folder of the toolbox.
-Following along the descriptions in the window that opens, specify the folder and channelspacing or read/watch the tutorial to learn what to do.
-In most cases, if you click on something or do something that is not supported or does not work (i.e. loading without specifying a channelspacing or selecting a folder without a supported recording file), you will get a message what was going wrong and what the issue is.
+Example datasets are saved in the corresponding folder of the toolbox.
+Following along the descriptions in the window that opens, specify the folder and channelspacing or read the manual to learn what to do.
+In most cases, if you click on something or do something that is not supported or does not work (i.e. loading without specifying a channelspacing or selecting a folder without a supported recording file), you will get a message what the issue is.

 > ### **Overview of Other Toolboxes Used**

-Some aspects of data extraction and analysis are handled by other Toolboxes, which dont have to be installed since the required functions are included in the source code (Data Path\Modules\Toolboxes).
+Some aspects of data extraction and analysis are handled by other toolboxes than the native Matlab ones, which dont have to be installed since the required functions are included in the source code (Data Path\Modules\Toolboxes).

-Specifically, the data and event extraction of Neuralynx and Plexon file formats (.ncs, .nve and .plx) are handled completely by Fieldtrip using the 'ft_read_data.m' and 'ft_read_header.m' functions.
+Specifically, the data and event extraction of Neuralynx file formats (.ncs, .nve) are handled completely by Fieldtrip using the 'ft_read_data.m' and 'ft_read_header.m' functions.
 Moreover, Fieldtrip is used to for filtering data in the preprocessing window.
 Involved functions remained unchanged, there are just costum functions to coordinate them.

 Check out **Fieldtrip**: